mutantstandard/forc/readme.md

 # forc

-Forc (a terrible portmanteau of font and orc) is an emoji font compiler, taking in folders of codepoint-named images and a manifest file and returning highly-compatible emoji fonts that can work in a wide variety of platforms.
+Forc (a terrible portmanteau of font and orc) is an emoji font creation tool.
+It takes in folders of codepoint-named images and a manifest file and returns highly-compatible emoji fonts that can work in a wide variety of platforms.

-This software can either be used by itself or (eventually) from orxporter as part of an emoji build.

 ## Disclaimer